mosthustleanddesire/hustle_desire/_posts/2006-05-01-miles_of_pine.markdown

 ---------------------------

 *The only words I remember from an audit of a high-value home, a house worth anywhere from $500,000 into the millions.
-The new 5000+ square-foot home with floor-to-ceiling stone fireplace and three-car garage in Wisconsin, a state in which over 30 percent of households were renters in 2017, was an urbanite's vacation retreat.
-Perhaps the owner was trying to emulate the lumber robber barons of the 1800s, when "[t]he amount of pine harvested from the Black River Valley alone," according to the Wisconsin Historical Society [website][website-link]," could have built a boardwalk nine feet wide and four inches thick around the entire world."
+The new 5000+ square-foot home with floor-to-ceiling stone fireplace and three-car garage in Wisconsin.
+In the time of the lumber robber barons of the 1800s, "[t]he amount of pine harvested from the Black River Valley alone," according to the Wisconsin Historical Society [website][website-link]," could have built a boardwalk nine feet wide and four inches thick around the entire world."
 What would it have been like to walk beneath those 300-year-old trees?*

 [website-link]: https://www.wisconsinhistory.org/Records/Article/CS409